-Abortion has been in the news more than usual in 2019 after lawmakers in New York and Virginia made efforts to eliminate outdated, unnecessary and unsafe regulations on abortion later in pregnancy Then, based on anti-choice propaganda—not science—Republicans voted on Sen. Ben Sasse’s fearmongering and sensationalist bill and Trump tweeted about the nonexistent executing babies.
+Abortion has been in the news more than usual in 2019 after lawmakers in New York and Virginia made efforts to eliminate outdated, unnecessary and unsafe regulations on abortion later in pregnancy.
+Then, based on anti-choice propaganda—not science—Republicans voted on Sen. Ben Sasse’s fearmongering and sensationalist bill and Trump tweeted about the nonexistent executing of babies by pro-choice doctors.
 Unfortunately, too much reporting and subsequent conversations that have followed omit key facts: The proposed policies in New York and Virginia are about catching laws up to what’s actually happening in families, where people routinely have to make difficult decisions about their pregnancies—and (do we have to say it?) infanticide is already illegal.

 News media, social media, and policymakers have also failed to mention the hundreds of laws to restrict birth control and abortion access that have been passed over the last 10 years, or Trump’s attempts to roll back health insurance coverage for birth control and access to family planning services.
 Each of these laws has a devastating effect on people’s lives, and those stories should be at the center of each of these discussions, because that’s how people learn about the complex journey and the multiple barriers people face when they are trying to get abortions.

 Republicans and anti-abortion activists have worked at the state and federal level for decades to add as many barriers as possible, resulting in fewer clinics, doctors who are further away, longer wait times, and a host of financial, social and other barriers.
 There are only four places in the country—Colorado, New Mexico, Maryland and Washington, D.C.—where people can get abortion care later in pregnancy.
 People who don’t live in those states have to drive or fly across the country, adding additional wait time to already-limited legal timeframes.